uchicago-cs/cmsc22000/website/syllabus.rst

 - **S + E**: The minimum number of scores that are, at least, Satisfactory.
 This represents the amount of work that the student has done in good faith, and which is at least satisfactory.
 - **E**: The minimum number of Excellent scores.
 This represents the amount of work done by the student that is of superior quality.

-Please note that anyone below the B- requirements will be dealt with on a case-by-case basis.
+Please note that anyone below the C+ requirements will be dealt with on a case-by-case basis.

 Policies